 Let’s Respect other Religions!

 We are told that attacking other people’s beliefs may provoke riots or chaos.
 Those with this utopian worldview believe truth must be sacrificed for the sake of peace and Christians should just silently flow along with every erroneous beliefs or at best, complain in their closets.
-In his presidential release over the Christian woman killed by a Muslim mob for alleged blasphemy, President Muhammadu Buhari said:
+In his presidential release over the Christian woman killed by a Muslim mob for alleged blasphemy this past month, President Muhammadu Buhari said:

 “Let us learn to respect each other’s faith for there to be mutual co-existence.”